Iran says will not tolerate 'maritime offences' in Gulf

 He also labeled as “piracy” the seizure by Britain in July of an Iranian oil tanker near Gibraltar that London accused of violating sanctions on Syria.

-Iran’s Revolutionary Guards had two weeks earlier seized a British tanker Stena Impero near the Strait of Hormuz for alleged marine violations.
+Two weeks later, Iran’s Revolutionary Guards seized a British tanker, Stena Impero, near the Strait of Hormuz for alleged marine violations.

 “Britain has been complicit in the U.S. economic terrorism against Iran,” Zarif said.